-- RO12345, line item ABC: 1,000 units with ADD March 31 - Split 1: 500 units delivered to recipient April 15 (15 days late) - Split 2: 250 units delivered to recipient April 16 (16 days late) - Split 3: 250 units delivered to recipient April 17 (17 days late) - The above line item is considered not on time, in full.
+RO12345, line item ABC: 1,000 units with ADD March 31

+The above line item is considered not on time, in full.

 - 7. A split line item will be counted only once toward the numerator and denominator.
 In some cases, splits may arrive in different reporting periods; if so, the line item will be reported in the quarter in which the final split is delivered. - 8.
-See Exhibit A-1 in Annex A of this document for a list of tracer product categories used for disaggregation of this indicator. - 9.
+See Exhibit A-I in Annex A of this document for a list of tracer product categories used for disaggregation of this indicator. - 9.
 Additional disaggregation elements, such as country, will be available in ARTMIS.
 The project may report additional disaggregations in quarterly performance reports when they provide useful analytical insight.

 - 31 May 2016: First approved PIRS (as indicator A1) - 3 January 2018: Indicator number updated to AIa.
 Substantial detail added throughout to define the on-time delivery window, split-line scenarios, and other relevant business rules and processes. - II February 2019: Note added to Point of Clarification 4 to indicate that the project may use USAID-approved reason codes to allow some shipments to be considered in full even if they are under-shipped, in limited circumstances (e.g. QA sampling, palletization, etc.).
 Targets information relocated to Annex C. - 17 March 2020: No changes. - 19 May 2021: PIRS format changes.
-Responsible Individuals and Data Quality section updated. - 09 March 2022: No changes.
+Responsible Individuals and Data Quality section updated. - 22 February 2022: No changes. - 4 August 2023: No changes.

-Indicator Number: Alb
+Indicator Number: Alb Indicator Type: Performance

-Objective I: Improved availability of health commodities (global procurement and logistics).
+Objective 1: Improved availability of health commodities (global procurement and logistics).